nguyenquan-2510/Lua-Vector2/README.md

 We can perfrom adding 2 vectors, substract, multiply by a number or perfrom dot product of two vectors ( tích vô hướng cho dễ hiểu )

+More features will be updated ( if I was not lazy xD )

+Version 1.0.0:
 + - * /

+Version 1.0.1: (Not available yet)